 Anyone can have a commitment ceremony, including those who are legally married to others.
 It is a popular choice of ceremony for partners who are legally married to other people and awaiting their divorces to finalise before they can marry their new partners.

-Can vows be said and rings exchanged during a commitment ceremony?
+vows and rings exchanges during a commitment ceremony

-Yes.
 Vows, promises, words of commitment, ring exchanges, other jewellery exchanges, and a certificate signing can all be included within a commitment ceremony.
+You can include any ceremony rituals or unity ceremonies, or a custom one can be created for you.
+Your relationship or partnership is unique so what is said during your ceremony should also be unique.

 Handfasting in a commitment ceremony

 Handfasting is believed to be our oldest betrothal custom.
 The Pagan wedding tradition can also be included within any ceremony.
 Those the ceremony is for are bound together in recognition of the ultimate commitment to each other.
+Many include a handfasting as part of a commitment ceremony as handfasting is about choice and being committed to another.
 Further information on handfasting can be found here

 Marriage declarations, weddings and commitment ceremonies all take place through a desire to be in a relationship which is recognised by others.
 As an alternative celebrant who specialises in non-traditional ceremonies, I can work with you to have a meaningful and uniquely crafted ceremony based on your requirements, in a location of your choice.